MMRI5666/mytechblog/_posts/2022-03-11-DL_gradient_descent.md

 ## Vanishing Gradient Problem
 When minimization of a function, as shown in Figure 4, begins at point <em>s</em>, the derivative's value is negative, and it moves in the opposite direction of the derivate at that point with a step size proportional to the magnitude of the derivate.
 As the minimization process progresses, the derivative becomes flatter, and each subsequent step size becomes smaller as a result.
 In practice, the deviate value appears to be approaching zero, causing the minimization process to run longer than the number of training epochs before reaching the local minima, i.e., point <em>p</em>.
 This phenmonen is called <em>vanishing gradient descent</em>.
+In deep learning besed on multiple hidden neural network, since the learning relies on the gradient's value, vanishing gradient descent csuses the inablity of the model to effectively learn.
+In this neural network, the initial layers are significantly  important becuse the building blocks of the neural network accures in this layers based on learning the simple patterns (features) from input dataset.

 ![gradient_descent_0104_s.png](/mytechblog/images/2022-03-11-DL_gradient_descent/gradient_descent_0104_s.png "Figure 4 - Vanishing gradient problem.")